 Of course, I rationalize my avoidance by working on and completing everything except for the one thing I’m supposed to be doing.
 I tell myself I have been super productive (which I have been) BUT that one task remains undone.

-I am also good focusing my thoughts.
+I am also good at focusing my thoughts.
 The task that’s creating this overwhelming feeling gets put on my back burner.
 It stays on my mind, but it doesn’t haunt me until the end of the day when I admit to myself that this task is outstanding.
 Recognizing this gives me a stomachache.
 I put the dreaded task on the top of my to-do list for the next day, say my prayers and hope for the best.

 That never works.